 |A chef showing Tanzanian beer and Swahili phrasebook|

 Having had so much fun on the previous meeting, I joined the event again for the second time which took place on Saturday, April 25th.
-First meeting was awesome, but the second one was even more awesome.
+The first meeting was awesome, but the second one was even more awesome.
 Not only we had more participants, but we also had a special language host.

-I joined the French table this time, instead of Spanish, which I have joined on the previous meeting.
-My level is not as high as Spanish yet because I have just learnt it for less than half a year, and I could feel that my listening skill was terrible.
+I joined the French table this time, instead of Spanish, which I have joined in the previous meeting.
+My level is not as high as Spanish yet because I have just learned it for less than half a year, and I could feel that my listening skill was terrible.
 I could not understand completely on the first try.
 So, I frequently needed to ask the speaker to repeat and speak slowly.

 Almost every day, I exercise the habit of reading in foreign languages, including French.
 It is easy to understand reading since I have known languages from the same language family.
 However, listening is certainly different, moreover when we talk about silent letters.